-The 50TCQ unit requires an external temperature control device.
-This device can be a thermostat (field-supplied) or a PremierLinkTM controller (available as factory-installed option or as field-installed accessory, for use on a Carrier Comfort Network® system or as a stand alone control) or the RTU Open Controller for Building Management Systems using non-CCN protocols.
-(RTU Open is available as a factory-installed option only.)
+The 50TCQD unit requires an external temperature control device.
+This device can be a thermostat (field-supplied) or a

+PremierLinkTM controller (available as a factory-installed option or as a field-installed accessory, for use on a Carrier Comfort Network® or as a stand alone control) or the RTU Open controller for Building Management Systems using non-CCN protocols (RTU Open controller is available as a factory-installed option only).